earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 We'll try our best to address some of these potential downsides in a Go monorepo in the rest of the article.

-## What Does a Monorepo Layout Look Lik in Golang?
+## What Does a Monorepo Layout Look Like in Golang?

 A monorepo may contain multiple components, such as applications and libraries.
 Let's consider how we might organize those components as distinct Go modules.